-- 1. Driveways and other hard standing surfaces within a development should be water permeable. - 2.
-The extent of hard standing should be minimized, in the interest of regulating temperatures, and to support the drainage of surface water.
+1. Where planning permission is required, driveways and other hard standing surfaces within a development should be constructed using permeable materials.

+2. The extent of hard standing should be minimized, in the interest of regulating temperatures, and to support the drainage of surface water.

-New developments should demonstrate that all surface water discharges have been carried out in accordance with the principles laid out within the drainage hierarchy, whereby a discharge to the public sewerage system is avoided where possible.
+New developments should demonstrate that all surface water discharges have been carried out in accordance with the principles laid out within the drainage hierarchy as required by Part H of the Building Regulations.